Cheating and Plagiarism

 Academic Dishonesty: Cheating and Plagiarism

-The University will not condone academic cheating or plagiarism in any form.
+The University does not condone academic cheating or plagiarism in any form.
 Faculty are expected to uphold and support the highest academic standards in this matter.
 Instructors should be diligent in reducing potential opportunities for academic cheating and plagiarism to occur.
-Students' rights shall be ensured through attention to due process, as detailed on the Office of Student Rights and Responsibilities' website.
+Students' rights shall be ensured through attention to due process, as detailed on the Office of Student Rights and Responsibilities' webpage for Academic Integrity.

 Definition of Cheating